Competition

 limitation, publications, advertisements, brochures, web site

-images, or other electronic displays and transmissions thereof.
+images, or other electronic displays and transmissions

-of the Image by NRF prior to its use.
+Image by NRF prior to its use.

 I forever release and hold NRF